sagarjinde/Tweet-Popularity-Prediction/README.md

 - followers_count
 - account_age
 - total_tweet_count
-- favourited_tweet_count
+- favourited_tweet_count </br>
 when asked by the program.

 ### How to train model
+- Download pre-trained twitter word embedding from https://nlp.stanford.edu/projects/glove/
-- Create word embedding vectors of 100-dimension for your tweet dataset by using glove embeddings code specified in https://github.com/stanfordnlp/GloVe and name it `custom_WE.txt`
+- Create word embedding vectors of 100-dimension for your tweet dataset by using code specified in https://github.com/stanfordnlp/GloVe and name it `custom_WE.txt`
-   NOTE: We have created corona specific glove embedding called `custom_WE.txt`, so if you want to just run the code, you DONT have to create new coutom word embedding.
+   NOTE: We have created corona specific glove embedding called `custom_WE.txt`, so if you just want to test run the code, you DONT have to create new coutom word embedding.
 - Run `python warm_up_lstm.py` to warm up the LSTM.
 This will create encoder model which will be saved in `/saved_models` and will be named
    `encoder_model.h5`